DNSPod/dnspod-int-api-docs/source/domains.rst

     * POST
 Request Parameters：
     * Global Parameters
-    * domain 要取回的域名
+    * domain The domain you want to get back.
 Response Code：
     * Common Response Code
-    * 6 域名不正确
+    * 6 Invalid domain
-    * 7 不支持中文域名
+    * 7 No Chinese character allowed in the domain.
-    * 8  域名不正确
+    * 8 Invalid domain.
-    * 9 不支持免费.tk域名
+    * 9 Domains that end with ".tk" are not supported.No offence.
-    * 10 域名不存在
+    * 10 Domain not exists.
-    * 11 Domain got prohibited.，不能取回
+    * 11 Domain got prohibited.
-    * 12 锁定的域名不能取回
+    * 12 Domain got locked.
-    * 13 个人用户不能取回企业用户域名
+    * 13 You can't get a domain back from a company account to a persional account.
-    * 14 企业用户不能取回个人用户域名
+    * 14 You can't get a domain back from a persional account to a company account.
-    * 15 获取不到邮箱，可能是网络错误或域名不支持
+    * 15 Fail to get email address.Maybe there's something wrong with the network or the domain doesn't support.

 Example::